-After dealing with the excruciating pain of having his fingers jammed into my radial nerve (on video no less) my arm hurt for three days straight.
+After dealing with the excruciating pain of his fingers jammed into my radial nerve (on video no less) my arm hurt for three days straight.
 Such is the price of treatment.

-Of course, there are thousands of qualified physical therapists in New York, but I am a bit picky with who treats me, and I trust Dr. K with my very valuable arm, so the drive is no big deal.
+Inspired by the progress, I decided to drive down to Pennsylvania this weekend and get abused again.
+Of course, there are hundreds of qualified physical therapists in New York, but I am a bit picky with who treats me, and I trust Dr. K with my very valuable arm, so the drive is no big deal.

-In the video below, Kareem and I talk a bit about the origins of and differences between our individual training methods, and specifically why Im leaning a lot from having access to his new program.
+In the video below, Kareem and I talk a bit about the origins of and differences between our individual training methods, and specifically why I’m leaning a lot from having access to his new program.

 In that video, Kareem talks a lot about multi-planar movement.
-We didnt really get overly scientific, and I think most people pretty much get the gist, but lets just quickly cover some stuff.
+We didn’t really get overly scientific, and I think most people pretty much get the gist, but let’s just quickly cover some stuff.

-When were discussing planes of bodily movement, were really talking about three types of movement, all relating to one of the following planes:
+When we’re discussing planes of bodily movement, we’re really talking about three types of movement, all relating to one of the following planes:

-- Sagittal movement forwards and backwards
+- Sagittal – movement forwards and backwards

-- Frontal movement side to side
+- Frontal – movement side to side

-- Transverse rotational movement
+- Transverse –rotational movement

-Its obviously inconvenient that the frontal plane has nothing to do with moving towards the front, but one learns to accept the occasionally annoying nature of anatomical terminology.
+It’s obviously inconvenient that the frontal plane has nothing to do with moving towards the front, but one learns to accept the occasionally annoying nature of anatomical terminology.

 The lunge which Kareem demonstrated is a movement in the sagittal plane, as is a bicep curl.
 Something like a lateral raise would be a movement in the frontal plane.
 Twisting crunches and wood-choppers would be exercises in the transverse plane.

-Now, all of those exercises are awesome, and if youre skilled at programming you can use them and create something that will yield exceptional results.
+Now, all of those exercises are awesome, and if you’re skilled at programming you can use them and create something that will yield exceptional results.
 However, as you no doubt noticed, those movements are all uni-planar.

 Kareem and his program Double Edged Fat Loss rely heavily on multi-planar movements for fat loss (more in the video below).
 What I love about multi-planar movement is that they can actually placed into any other program.